 How does SIBO cause acid reflux?

-When there is an excessive amount of bacteria in the small intestine as in the case with SIBO these bacteria produce gas which builds up and puts pressure on the small intestine and stomach (hello bloating).
-When enough pressure builds up it can push the acid from the stomach up into the esophagus causing the common symptom of acid reflux.
-Fermentation from bacteria in the small intestine is how SIBO can cause acid reflux
+When there is an excessive amount of bacteria in the small intestine, as in the case with SIBO, these bacteria produce gas, which builds up and puts pressure on the small intestine and stomach (hello bloating).
+When enough pressure builds up, it can push the acid from the stomach up into the esophagus, causing the common symptom of acid reflux.

-Foods to avoid with heartburn
+Foods to avoid when SIBO is the cause of heartburn

-While most people notice that spicy or acidic foods may trigger heartburn due to an inflamed gut lining or release of histamine in response to high histamine foods.
+Many people notice that spicy or acidic foods and high histamine foods may trigger heartburn due to an inflamed gut lining or release of histamine in response to high histamine foods.

 Understanding the SIBO and acid reflux connection

-When the terrain of the small intestine gets out of balance due to poor digestive function bacteria that is meant to thrive in the large intestine begin to grow in excess in the small intestine causing small intestinal bacterial overgrowth also known as SIBO.
+When the terrain of the small intestine gets out of balance due to poor digestive function, bacteria that thrive in the large intestine begin to grow in excess in the small intestine causing small intestinal bacterial overgrowth, also known as SIBO.

-If Sibo is underlying your heartburn symptoms then the answer to relieving your reflux starts with improving your digestive function and terrain of the small intestine to prevent the overgrowth of sibo in the small intestine.
+If Sibo is underlying your heartburn symptoms, then the answer to relieving your reflux starts with improving your digestive function and terrain of the small intestine to prevent the overgrowth of SIBO in the small intestine.

 Slippery elm for heartburn

-If you are currently experiencing acid reflux symptoms and want a natural heartburn remedy you can take 1 tsp of slippery elm in a cup of warm water and drink that to help coat and soothe the upper digestive to prevent stomach acid from irritating the esophageal or intestinal lining.
+If you are currently experiencing acid reflux symptoms and want a natural heartburn remedy to relieve acid reflux, you can use slippery elm powder.
+Take 1 tsp of slippery elm in a cup of warm water and drink that to help coat and soothe the upper digestive to prevent stomach acid from irritating the esophageal or intestinal lining.

-I can finally say that I no longer get acid reflux at all or need slippery elm as I addressed the root cause to my acid reflux.
+I can finally say that I no longer get acid reflux at all or need slippery elm as I addressed the root cause of my acid reflux.